astro019-lgtm/GEO242/README.md

 nodes_map_jup.sh: plots all node stations which works in jupyter notebook nodes_map_limit_jup.sh: plots all node station pairs and the longest and shortest station pairs

+## Report

+Ashley_Stroup_finalproject.aux: I dunno, supporting file for the Latex one?
+Ashley_Stroup_finalproject.bbl: same as above Ashley_Stroup_finalproject.blg: same as above Ashley_Stroup_finalproject.log: same as above Ashley_Stroup_finalproject.pdf: the pdf file of my Latex file.
+This has all my figures that could not upload to the GitHub due to size
+Ashley_Stroup_finalproject.tex: the file I made!!! apa-good.bst: the style of citation I used final_project_bib.bib: my citation bibtex file

+# Tah-Dah!